helix-foundation/currency/contracts/governance/monetary/README.md

 ### InflationRootHashProposal
   - Inherits: `PolicedUtils`, `TimeUtils`

-To distribute RandomInflation rewards we need to establish which users can claim them.
+To distribute RandomInflation rewards, the protocol needs to establish which users can claim them.
 RandomInflation contract is responsible for generating a set of random claim numbers according to some parameters.
 InflationRootHashProposal helps to establish which users' ECO voting power match to each of those numbers - those users can claim the reward.
 The difference between ECO voting power and balance is that the voting power accounts for delegation.

 We assume that all users would always want to participate.
 Then, when claiming a reward, the user simply posts a proof stating that “if all users had participated, then I would have had claim numbers from X to Y”; and if that range overlaps a winning claim number, they get paid.